 - Non-systemic corticosteroids, such as aerosols, skin creams and intra-articular (joint) injections.

-- Other drugs used in autoimmune and inflammatory conditions include aminosalicylates (mesalazine and sulphasalazine), hydroxyurea (antineoplastic drug), and hydroxychloroquine (anti-inflammatory).
+- Other drugs used in autoimmune and inflammatory conditions include aminosalicylates (mesalazine and sulphasalazine) and hydroxychloroquine (anti-inflammatory).
 These drugs are not considered directly immunosuppressive and do not usually contraindicate live vaccines.
 However, the traveller’s underlying medical condition must also be taken into account when considering if an individual is immunosuppressed.

-For further details see contraindications and special considerations in PHE’s Green Book.
+For further details see contraindications and special considerations in UKHSA immunisation against infectious disease (Green Book).

 Immunosuppressed travellers should be advised to research their destination/s in detail and discuss their travel plans carefully with their supervising specialist, ideally before booking travel.
-Information can be found on our Country Information pages and the Foreign and Commonwealth office website.
+Information can be found on our Country Information pages and the Foreign, Commonwealth & Development Office website.

 Travellers should have a plan of what to do should they become ill whilst travelling and need to seek medical help.
 Travel insurance covering the immunosuppressive condition and/or treatment should be obtained.
 Support groups for the specific condition may be able to provide advice on where to obtain specialist insurance (see resources below for some of these groups).

-- Can specific interventions (e.g. behavioral measures, vaccination or preventative medication) be recommended to reduce disease risks?
+- Can specific interventions (e.g. behavioural measures, vaccination or preventative medication) be recommended to reduce disease risks?